ayushaks9990/ayushaks9990/Readme.md

 <tr>
 <td width="66%" valign="top">

-I am a **Computer Science undergraduate at NIT Durgapur** focused on building **production-ready software systems** at the intersection of **backend engineering, AI/ML, GenAI, Agentic RAG systems, and scalable application design**.
+I’m a **Computer Science undergraduate at NIT Durgapur** focused on building **beautifully engineered, production-ready systems** at the intersection of **backend engineering, AI/ML, GenAI, Agentic RAG, and scalable application design**.

-I enjoy taking an idea from **architecture → implementation → optimization → deployment**, with strong emphasis on clean code, retrieval quality, performance, reliability, and real-world usability.
+I enjoy taking an idea from **architecture → implementation → optimization → deployment**, with a strong obsession for clean code, retrieval quality, performance, reliability, and real-world usability.

 ```txt
 Current Focus